HanzgitH/plugin_update/README.md

   y
 press enter

-Now move to the correct directory and run update.sh:
+Now move to the update directory.

     cd /home/plugin_update

+Run the update.sh file for TLS and dockercompose:

     ./update.sh